Thunder vs. Nets Player Props Betting Odds

 |3PM

-- Chet Holmgren is averaging 17.7 points per game this season, 0.8 fewer than his over/under on Sunday.
+- Chet Holmgren is putting up 17.4 points per game this season, 0.1 less than his over/under on Friday.

-- He collects 7.7 rebounds per game, 0.8 fewer than his prop bet on Sunday.
+- He pulls down 7.5 rebounds per game, 1.0 fewer than his prop bet on Friday.

 Get tickets for any NBA game this season at Ticketmaster!